Solifugus/mtXml/README.md

 ```
 So in the above, the first associates a javascript function to all tags of type "card".
 The second line is an example of a card that would have its information sent into the javascript faction to return replacement text for it.
 In the above, the function would thus render the card to HTML/CSS.
 Of course, this could be used in any number of other ways, too.
 One could use the function to process the data in some way.

-Furthermore, I want to change the parsed javascript object to refer to tag ID's ("mycard" in the above example) to "instance".
-This would be to differentiate between any properties named "id", as that is so commonly used.
-So the tag type is essentially a class and there can be distinguished instances of such a class.
-Down the road, I might also add a way to do inheritance with a way to replace or insert (at desired places) tags within the subclass.

 ## Description

 Originally, I developed OrdXML because I couldn't find an XML parser for Node.js that kept text and tags in order.